-We can apply the same technique that presented in previous section to to define the backside of our card.
+We can apply the same technique that presented in previous section to define the backside of our card.
 We start by drawing a line.
 To draw a line we should use the BlLineGeometry.
-At the end, we will create two lines and therefore two elements with a line geometry that will be added as children of the MGCardElement.
+At the end, we create two lines and therefore two elements with a line geometry that are added as children of the MGCardElement.